 rotate

-ShowableShowable functions can be customized with show
+ElementElement functions can be customized with set

 rules.

-Showable functions can be customized with
+Element functions can be customized with

-show
+and show

-rules.Rotate content with affecting layout.
+rules.Rotates content without affecting layout.

-Rotate an element by a given angle.
+Rotates an element by a given angle.
 The layout will act as if the element was not rotated.

 Example

-.map(i => rotate(24deg * i)[X])
+.map(i => rotate(24deg * i)[X]),

 ParametersParameters are the inputs to a function.
 They are specified in parentheses after the function name.